caiyue1993/Tiptoes/README.md

 ![BLOG](https://img.shields.io/badge/blog-http%3A%2F%2Fsoledad.me-lightgrey.svg)

 # Description 🍃
-Forget about the appearance of system's own navigation component, create a new one that you really care for. **Tiptoes** is a subclass of UINavigationController that will make the navigating process more silent and delicate.
+Forget about the appearance of system's own navigation component, create a new one that you really care for. **Tiptoes** is a subclass of UINavigationController that will make the navigating process more silent and simple.

 # Customization
 You can do lots of customization yourself.